AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 HOW THIS GUIDANCE WAS ASSEMBLED

-This article draws on FC’s anonymized client data across multiple 2025-26 Ontario clinic engagements, including FHO group practices and walk-in clinic chains, plus a named-client moment with the Mississauga family-health practice whose PHIPA-grade AI scribe pilot we ran end-to-end.
+This article draws on FC’s anonymized client data from 2025-26 Ontario clinic engagements.
+It includes a named-client moment with the Mississauga family-health practice whose PHIPA-grade AI scribe pilot we ran end-to-end.

-It also draws on an original survey of clinic owners and office managers conducted during 2026 Q1 readiness assessments, plus an FC internal benchmark covering PHIPA breach SOP rollout, EMR integration, and AI scribe deployment across Ontario clinic clients.
+It also draws on an original survey of clinic owners and office managers during 2026 Q1 readiness assessments, plus an FC internal benchmark covering scribe deployment across Ontario clinic clients.

 Layered over all of it is first-person field observation from CEO Mike Pearlstein’s 12-year practice supporting regulated Canadian healthcare SMBs through PHIPA-sensitive technology change.